-Vacant land is an overlooked investment opportunity, but it’s also a misunderstood and complicated one – and there are plenty of land due diligence questions to ask as a first time land buyer.
+Vacant land is both an overlooked investment opportunity and a misunderstood and complicated one – and there are plenty of land due diligence questions to ask as a first time land buyer.

 This includes the fact that it’s up to you as the buyer to do your land due diligence on the property before purchasing.

 Keep reading to learn more!

 What is Land Due Diligence?